Applications open now!

-The 2025 events include:
+The 2025 events included:

 Storyteller: Nadine Hura (Ngāti Hine, Ngāpuhi)

-Students from Te Kura-a-iwi O Whakatupuranga Rua Mano, Te Kira Kaupapa Māori o Te Rito and Te Wānanga o Raukawa join Nadine to take part in a zine-making workshop around the whakapapa of climate change.
+Students from Te Kura-a-iwi O Whakatupuranga Rua Mano, Te Kira Kaupapa Māori o Te Rito and Te Wānanga o Raukawa joined Nadine to take part in a zine-making workshop around the whakapapa of climate change.

 Storyteller: Helen Lehndorf